preloader

 Wrap-up

 Starting with 1.10.0 release, Microcks mocks can now become stateful.
-Automaticaly turning mocks into stateful simulations is impossible as there are numerous design guidelines that need to be considered, and after all, the world is definitely not only CRUD 😉
+Automatically turning mocks into stateful simulations is impossible as there are numerous design guidelines that need to be considered, and after all, the world is definitely not only CRUD 😉

 Happy mocking! 🤡